 In your destination, what would you recommend tourists see that isn’t in the travel guides?

 Sir John Soane’s Museum – it’s a treasure trove of works of art and antiquities and whenever I return, I always discover something new.
 I find it amazing that one man was able to collect so much in his lifetime.
 Aside from Sir John Soane’s Museum, I would advise visitors to London to check out the Courtauld Gallery at Somerset House.
-Only a stone’s throw from The Savoy, the Courtauld Gallery houses a beautiful collection of Impressionist masterpieces, but without the crowds of some of the capital’s better known galleries.
+Only a stone’s throw from The Savoy, the Courtauld Gallery houses a beautiful collection of Impressionist masterpieces, but without the crowds of some of the capital’s better-known galleries.

 How do you plan your holiday?

 Over the years, I tend to plan less and less.
 I am now at the point where I just book a flight and then just plan the trip as I travel around.
 You can have the most wonderful experiences if you just let the wind blow you where it wants.
-In countries such as India especially, you have to be flexible, go with the flow and enjoy the journey: its part of the joy of travelling.
+In countries such as India especially, you have to be flexible, go with the flow and enjoy the journey: its part of the joy of traveling.
 In my experience, if you try to stick to a rigid itinerary you’ll end up stressed and unhappy.

 How often do you go away?

 As much as I can, although I haven’t been able to travel much in the last six months.
-The Savoy reopened on 10.10.10 following a three year refurbishment so understandably this has taken up most of my time.
+The Savoy reopened on 10.10.10 following a three-year refurbishment so understandably this has taken up most of my time.

 Who do you travel with?

-I always go travelling with the same friend, Amy, who I bumped into in a bar in Hong Kong 20 years ago when we were both 18.
+I always go traveling with the same friend, Amy, who I bumped into in a bar in Hong Kong 20 years ago when we were both 18.
 Travelling can make or break a friendship so once you find someone you can travel with, you’re friends for life.

 Where do you see tourism in your destination, in 10 years time?

-With hotels now claiming to be 6 and 7 star, it’s hard to see how this level of luxury will continue to escalate.
+With hotels now claiming to be 6 and 7 stars, it’s hard to see how this level of luxury will continue to escalate.
 I think a certain section of the market will go in the other direction with people searching for simpler, more ‘authentic’ experiences and also the ability to unplug and switch off.
 Time, and especially time off, will become increasingly precious and there’s nothing that can ruin a holiday more than the constant beeping of a blackberry.

-Thanks Brett!
+Thanks, Brett!
 For more on the legendary Savoy, visit www.fairmont.com/savoy|http://twitter.com/TheSavoyLondon.

-To find out where other industry experts holiday, don’t forget to keep clicking back to the CD Traveller website.
+To find out where other industry experts holiday, don’t forget to keep clicking back to the CD-Traveller website.